I need human help to enter verification code (office hours only)

 Welcome from the Director of Youth Learning.

 What is the goal of Religious School Education?
 In short, we educate our young people in our texts and traditions to ensure a lively Jewish future for our people.
-The V'ahavta commands us: “V’shinan’tam L’vanekha, You shall teach them diligently to your chil dren.”
+The V'ahavta commands us: “V’shinan’tam L’vanekha, You shall teach them diligently to your children.”
 It is not enough, however, to simply impart text and tradition without meaning, context and connection to the world in which we live.
 A successful Jewish education must inspire, excite, challenge and delight the hearts and minds of our students.
 It must be relevant and authentic.
 We strive to make Judaism the lens through which each student can navigate through life and grow to be an engaged Jewish adult.

 With approximately 100 students, our school is both large enough to be lively and small enough for a personal, and meaningful education!
 Our innovative and child centered approach to Jewish learning provides a dynamic environment where Jewish education is joyous, fun, inspiring and spiritual.
 Our learning takes place inside our school building, our synagogue and our greater community.
 Traditional classroom learning is balanced with experiential learning, using music, art, nature, literature, and project based learning in order to deepen students’ understanding of our Jewish traditions, values and practices.